• Skip to primary navigation

 It also becomes extremely important in clustered designs, which don’t necessarily have repeated measures, but do have some sort of nesting of individuals within some larger group.

 The combinations of nesting and crossing in designs with many factors can get quite complex.
-It gets even more confusing when some of these factors should (or could) be treated as fixed or random.
+It gets even more confusing when you also have to decide whether to make factors fixed or random.
 Remember to use the cross tabulations to help you sort it out.

 Fixed and Random Factors in Mixed Models